Hopbox/charcoal-helper/README.md

 `my $CACHE_TIME = 60;`

-The results for each request are cached in memcached and charcoal server is not queried unless result is found in the cache.
+The result for each request is cached in memcached and charcoal server is not queried unless result is found in the cache.

+To install memcached on your machine, please refer to the documentation provided by your distribution.
+For Debian/Ubuntu, you may follow these steps:

+`apt-get update`
+`apt-get install memcached`
+`systemctl enable memcached`
+`systemctl restart memcached`

 ## Squid Versions supported